-4.3.9 Age Advancements and Adjustments
+4.3.9 Age Advancements

-MRA may consider age advancements or age adjustments for players on a case-by-case basis.
-Age adjustments may be requested by the parents/guardians of a player, or upon recommendation by a coach, instructor or evaluator.
-MRA may also direct an age adjustment, subject to approval of the player's parent.
+MRA may consider age advancements for players on a case-by-case basis.
+Age advancements may be requested by the parents of a player, or upon recommendation by a coach, instructor or evaluator.
+MRA may also direct an age advancement, subject to approval of the player's parent.

-When evaluating an age adjustment, before making a decision, MRA shall consider the following:
+When evaluating an age advancement, before making a decision, MRA shall consider the following:

 - the skill and ability level of the player.
-It is strongly recommended that the player undergo an evaluation and assess within the top 50% of the advanced age or be in the top 10% of the player's existing age group;

-- the appropriateness of the age adjustment given the social dynamics of the age group that the player would advance to;

-- the appropriateness of the age adjustment given the size and skill of the team that the player would advance to;

-- the appropriateness of the age adjustment given the size and skill of the team that the player would advance from;

-- other factors as presented by the player or others, and as deemed relevant by the Committee or Board.
+It is strongly recommended that the player undergo an evaluation and assess within the top 50% of the advanced age or be in the top 10% of the player's existing age group; - the appropriateness of the age advancement given the social dynamics of the age group that the player would advance to; - the appropriateness of the age advancement given the size and skill of the team that the player would advance to; - the appropriateness of the age advancement given the size and skill of the team that the player would advance from; - other factors as presented by the player or others, and as deemed relevant by the Committee or Board.